 Milbemycin-based heartworm medications are also given orally once per month.
 Like ivermectin, milbemycin oxime is a broad-spectrum antiparasitic drug.
 It is used only in animals, not in humans.
-Milbemycin also kills roundworms, hookworms, and whipworms.
+Milbemycin also helps control roundworms, hookworms, and whipworms.
 Both Trifexis and Sentinel include an additional drug to prevent flea infestation.
 The flea prevention offered by Trifexis kills fleas.
 The one in Sentinel keeps fleas from reproducing but does not actually kill fleas.

-There are generally no side effects of milbemycin if given as directed though side effects with any medication are possible.
+There are generally few side effects of milbemycin if given as directed though side effects with any medication are possible.
 Symptoms of milbemycin overdose tend to be neurological in nature (stupor, tremors, wobbly gait).
-No dog breeds are known to be sensitive to milbemycin.
+There is no specific breed sensitivity noted at this time.

 One Brand Name: Revolution (by Pfizer)

 Selamectin is applied topically once per month.
 It is an anti-parasitic drug used in animals only that kills fleas, prevents heartworm infections and treats and controls hookworms, roundworms, and ear mites.
 The product comes in a small tube that is applied to the skin (not the hair) on the back, between the shoulder blades.
 Proper application is essential to ensure effectiveness.

 Though rare, the side effects of selamectin may include loss of appetite, excessive drooling, vomiting, diarrhea, muscle tremors, fever, and rapid breathing.
 At the site of application, there may temporarily be stiff or clumped hair, hair discoloration, hair loss, skin irritation, or a powdery residue.

-Moxidectin is an anti-parasitic drug used in animals only that kills heartworms, hookworms, roundworms, and whipworms.
-Moxidectin is administered one of two ways: Advantage Multi is applied topically; Proheart 6 is an injectable drug.
+Moxidectin is an anti-parasitic drug used in animals only that prevents heartworm infections and helps control hookworms, roundworms, and whipworms.
+Moxidectin is administered one of two ways: Advantage Multi is applied topically; Proheart 6 and Proheart 12 are injectable drugs.